-Make and levy utility charges for supplying water service.
+Council will levy utility charges for supplying water service.
 The water charges will be charged on a two-part tariff system comprising of:

-- (a) Fixed Access Charge to cover Council's fixed costs in supplying water to the Water Areas as marked on the water supply maps for the relevant towns in Schedule 1 of these documents in Maps 38 to 43 - Volume 3 (i.e. the costs which do not vary with the amount of water reticulated including interest and redemption charges incurred by Council); and - (b) Water Usage Charge for each kilolitre of water consumed, to cover Council's variable costs of operating, maintaining and managing the water supply system.
+- (a) Fixed Access Charge to cover Council's fixed costs in supplying water to the Water Areas as marked on the water supply maps for the relevant towns in Schedule 1 (Page 59) of this document and in Maps 37 to 42 - Volume 3 of the MSC Budget (i.e. the costs which do not vary with the amount of water reticulated including interest and redemption charges incurred by Council); and - (b) Water Usage Charge for each kilolitre of water consumed, to cover Council's variable costs of operating, maintaining and managing the water supply system.